18+ | commercial content | begambleaware.org

 Nobody likes a goalless draw unless you’re a goalkeeper or defender anyway.
 It’s one of the dourest results in football, in fact, it’s probably the most.

 Few of us decide to bet on a 0-0 affair, with most of us looking for the tidy BTTS options instead.

-The BTTS is one of the most popular markets on the planet, but one way to boost those odds even further is by backing both teams to score in both halves markets.
+The BTTS is one of the most popular markets on the planet, with both teams scoring in both halves market at another level on that.

-If you’re new to betting, of course, that’s not going to mean a thing.
-At Betting Apps we’re here to help.
-Below you’ll find our ultimate guide to backing BTTS in both halves betting…
+Below you’ll find our ultimate guide to backing BTTS in both halves betting.

 What Are Both Teams To Score In Both Halves?

-Where the BTTS bet will only require both teams to have scored after 90 minutes, the BTTS in both halves means both teams need to score in the first 45 minutes and then again in the second 45 minutes, ultimately leading to a minimum score of 2-2.
+Where the BTTS bet will only require both teams to have scored after 90 minutes, the BTTS in both halves means both teams need to score in the first 45 minutes and then again in the second 45 minutes.

 It’s a tougher market to play than a simple BTTS as it requires a high-scoring game where, usually, one team doesn’t completely dominate.
 Get it right though and the payouts can be very nice indeed.
 The popular alternative if you can see a winner is for the both teams to score and win market.
 This has some good value in certain matches.

 For example, let’s take a fixture between Chelsea and Manchester United.